Reduce Risk, Save Energy, Release Capacity

 EkkoSense is committed to helping its customers extend the the lifecycle of their network equipment.
 To support this, we offer both proactive services to maintain and improve network cooling performance, as well as reactive works for out of service sites.
 Additionally, we also develop bespoke solutions such as our Proactive Powerline Management solution developed in association with Scottish and Southern Electricity Networks (SSEN).

 Our EkkoCool solution not only resolves thermal issues for secondary transformer chambers in buildings, rooms and GRP enclosures, but can also be scaled up to suit larger primary transformers when they are enclosed in sealed rooms.
-In addition, we help power firms to enable improved network thermal performance through detailed network Carbon Impact Assessments as well as Desktop Data Analysis to determine which network sites require priority thermal optimisation.
+In addition, we help power firms to enable improved network thermal performance through detailed network Carbon Impact Assessments as well as Desktop Data Analysis to determine which network sites require priority thermal optimization.
 Here EkkoSense will filter and rank sites by priority and create a schedule for planned site fixes.

 EkkoSense also provides a range of services to help support those sites that are currently out of service.
 This includes the application of Cooling Upgrade Packages for network sites that are running too hot; Design Upgrades for sites where equipment is overheating due to external factors; and Cooling System Deep Cleaning for those sites with hidden aircon equipment that is performing poorly.